Legit-Labs/legitify/README.md

  by [Legit Security](https://www.legitsecurity.com/).

 <b>
-Wonder what Legit Security do?
+Wonder what Legit Security does?
 </b>

-We do ASPM and software supply chain security, for more information checkout the [comparison table](#legit-platform-vs-legitify)
+We do ASPM and software supply chain security, for more information check out the [comparison table](#legit-platform-vs-legitify)

 </div>